MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 #### How to grant consent if you registered the application for your own tenant

-If you registered your application in your own tenant using "Accounts in this organizational directory only", you can go forward and use the application configuration page within the Azure AD admin center to grant the admin consent, and you don´t have to use the authorization request URL approach.
+If you registered your application in your own tenant using "Accounts in this organizational directory only", you can go forward and use the application configuration page within the Microsoft Entra admin center to grant the admin consent, and you don´t have to use the authorization request URL approach.

 ![granting-consent-for-tenant](media/grant-consent.png)

 ### Register service principals in Exchange

-Once a tenant admin consents your Azure AD application, they must register your AAD application's service principal in Exchange via Exchange Online PowerShell.
+Once a tenant admin consents your Microsoft Entra application, they must register your AAD application's service principal in Exchange via Exchange Online PowerShell.
 This registration is enabled by the [`New-ServicePrincipal` cmdlet](/powershell/module/exchange/new-serviceprincipal).

 To use the *New-ServicePrincipal* cmdlet, install ExchangeOnlineManagement and connect to your tenant as shown in the following snippet: